slicervm/docs.slicervm.com/docs/examples/run-a-task.md

 Rather than downloading an extracting the Kernel on each run of Slicer, you can extract a given vmlinux file and tell the YAML file to use that.

+This is preferred for a long-running host, where we need to keep the root-filesystem image and Kernel in sync.

 The Kernel must agree with the root filesystem image, which means using a proper tag and not a `latest` tag.

 Why?
 The Kernel is built as a vmlinux, however its modules are packaged into the root filesystem image.